This post may contain affiliate links. You can view our affiliate disclosure here.

 What are the reviews like?

-The Big Bertha B21 irons are very new so there aren’t a whole lot of reviews yet.
-They currently have an average customer rating of 4.5/5 (100% recommended) on the official Callaway website.
+The Big Bertha B21 irons have been received very well by golfers.
+They currently have an average customer rating of 4.8/5 (95% recommended) on the official Callaway website, 4.8/5 (98% recommended) on PGA TOUR Superstore, and 4.8/5 on CGPO.

 They also get decent scores from critics and professional reviewers, who offer a lot of praise but also a fair amount of criticism.